MarvNC/JP-Resources/readme.md

 - Finally, you can right click the `backlog` tag in the sidebar and delete it.

 </details>

+### Fitting in your own cards
+If you frequently make your own cards from scratch, you won't be able to pull frequencies from dictionaries.
+If you tag all of these cards specifically, you can use [this plugin](https://github.com/HunterKing/anki-frequency-shuffle).

 ## Anki Card Blur